ammrat13/wikiracer-embeddings/link-prediction/README.md

 Finally, the length of the embedding vector seems to have a small impact on the loss and AUC, but no impact on the accuracy or F1 score.
 Vectors of size 256 should be good enough.

+## Framework Choice

+This models were developed with TensorFlow and Keras because that's what was familiar to me.
+Unfortunately, it seems difficult to run TensorFlow models from C++.
+In the future, we should use PyTorch.
+It should also be possible to export the weights if we want to.